netdata/netdata/README.md

 using **modern interactive web dashboards**.

-**netdata** auto-detects all metrics and comes with dozens of **alarms** that detect common issues and anomalies, so that it can be used, to troubleshoot performance issues, with **zero configuration**.
+**netdata** auto-detects all metrics and comes with dozens of **alarms** that detect common issues and anomalies, so that it can troubleshoot performance issues with **zero configuration**.

 **netdata** can be integrated with existing monitoring infrastructure (time-series databases such as prometheus, graphite, opentsdb),